 - Coronary artery bypass graft — more commonly known as “heart bypass surgery,” this open heart procedure transplants blood vessels from elsewhere in the body to bypass narrowed or clogged coronary arteries.

-- Heart transplant access.
-The Norton Heart & Vascular Institute Advanced Heart Failure and Recovery Program provides access to a heart transplant for those who need it as well as care before and ongoing after care following a heart transplant.
+- Heart transplant access: The Norton Heart & Vascular Institute Advanced Heart Failure and Recovery Program provides access to heart transplant services including evaluation for the procedure and follow-up care after.

 - Hybrid ablation, or convergent procedure

 - Implantable defibrillator